 - Quantitative methods, which provide the skills necessary to define and analyze problems through data manipulation; and

-- Specialty areas, which provide focused information and skills in environmental planning, housing and development planning, land use planning and urban design, and transportation planning specializations.
+- Specialty areas, which provide focused information and skills in, housing and development planning, sustainable land use planning, and transportation planning specializations.

 A good undergraduate education in almost any discipline is acceptable preparation.
 Undergraduate preparation in the social sciences, engineering, business, or architecture is closely related to the direction and content of the M.U.P. program at KU.
 Students pursuing the bachelor of architectural studies may apply for a joint M.U.P. degree during their junior year.